 Table of Contents

-Social Security is a federal program that provides retirement income for seniors who have paid into the program.
+Social Security is a federal program administered by the Social Security Administration (SSA) that provides retirement income for seniors who have paid into the program.
 This includes nearly everyone that has worked legally in the United States.
-Social Security is also referred to as Old Age, Survivors, and Disability Insurance or OASDI.
+Social Security is also referred to as Old Age, Survivors, and Disability Insurance, abbreviated as OASDI.

 Lower income seniors may also be eligible for Supplemental Security Income and / or state SSI supplements.
 Learn more here.

 Social Security benefits are made as cash payments directly to the individual.
 There are no restrictions on how the payments can be spent.
-The average Social Security check for a widowed, unmarried, or otherwise single retiree, as of 2017 is $1,360 / month and the maximum for an individual who began collecting at full retirement age (the age, generally between 66 and 67 years old, at which an individual can receive retirement benefits that are not reduced in amount) is $2,687 / month.
+The average Social Security check for a widowed, unmarried, or otherwise single retiree, as of 2018, is $1,411 / month.
+If a senior begins collecting Social Security at the age of 62, the maximum benefit amount is $2,158 / month.
+The maximum amount for an individual who begins collecting at full retirement age (the age, generally between 66 and 67 years old, at which an individual can receive retirement benefits that are not reduced in amount) is $2,788 / month.
 However, one may delay social security payments up to age 70, and if so, the benefit amount will increase monthly up until the age of 70.
-As of 2017, $3,538 / month is the maximum benefit for someone who starts collecting benefits at age 70.
+As of 2018, $3,698 / month is the maximum benefit for someone who starts collecting benefits at age 70.